 7 3 4 .
 4 7 8 .
 5 7 3 0

 Perfect.
-From this, buyer’s broker writes offer with a somewhat less than listing price, yet specifies closing in 45 days, occupancy for another 60 days at a small charge, and pledges another $5,000 in earnest money to be deposited after successful inspection.
-None of the Seller needs were a problem for buyer to meet, and the buyer even asked for a lower price, and got it!
-Price was less important to Seller than the other matters.
-But how would Buyer have known unless Buyer’s broker asked?
+From this, buyer’s broker writes offer with a sales price that is slightly less than listing price, yet specifies closing in 45 days, occupancy for another 60 days at a small charge, and pledges another $5,000 in earnest money to be deposited after successful inspection.
+None of the seller needs were a problem for buyer to meet, and the buyer even asked for a lower price, and got it.
+Price was less important to seller than the other matters.
+But, how would buyer have known unless buyer’s broker asked?

 The offer was accepted immediately.
 Everyone got what they wanted.

-From the start a meeting of the minds is not achieved, and going forward will be difficult and time consuming, as both parties fight to get what they want without even knowing they could have easily met each other’s needs, without giving up theirs, from the beginning.
+From the start, a meeting of the minds is not achieved and going forward will be difficult and time consuming as both parties fight to get what they want without even knowing they could have easily met each other’s needs without giving up their own from the beginning.
 They could have established and kept the essential meeting of the minds all the way through the complex transaction process, resolving problems amicably all the way through closing.
 Result?

 The offer was NOT accepted immediately.
 Everyone did NOT get what they wanted.